Nicholas Buc is an Award-winning composer, conductor and arranger with over 20 years experience in the music industry.

 As the recipient of the Brian May Scholarship, he completed a Master's degree in Scoring for Film and Multimedia at New York University, receiving the Elmer Bernstein Award for Film Scoring.

 He has composed music for film and television, with some of his work being screened at festivals and theatres around Australia, Asia and the US.
 His commissioned works have been premiered by the Royal Melbourne Philharmonic Orchestra and Choir, The Australian Voices, and the Melbourne Chamber Orchestra.
-He also recently completed a new ballet score, Kazka, for Lehenda Ukrainian Dance Company, which toured throughout Australia, Canada and the US.

 He has conducted all of the major Australian symphony orchestras as well as the Minnesota Orchestra, Houston, Milwaukee, Indianapolis, Austin, Grand Rapids and Orlando symphony orchestras in the US.
 He also makes regular appearances in Asia, conducting the Tokyo, Hong Kong, Malaysian, Osaka and Taipei Philharmonic orchestras.

 He is also the only person in the world to have conducted all three original Star Wars films in concert…in one day.